CenekAlbl/mvus/README.md

 }
 ```
+#### A description of each section in the calibration file is as follows:

 | Flag  | Description |
 | ------------- | ------------- |
 | "K-matrix" | 3*3 matrix of intrinsic camera parameters in the form: